tvey/tiny-projects/README.md

 There is Django calling Google Books API on the backend and returning its json responses.
 And there is Vue from cdn accepting queries and displaying fetched results.

+## Hey FastAPI

+A FastAPI CRUD example with [SQLModel](https://github.com/tiangolo/sqlmodel).

+## Hey Sanic

+Basic Sanic CRUD with MongoDB using a sanic-motor wrapper.

 ## Simply Todo List